nuejs/nue/packages/nuejs.org/docs/content.md

-## Markdown for rich, interactive content
+## Extended Markdown
-Nue offers an expressive *Markdown* flavor with additional support for sections, content blocks, grids, stacked layouts, responsive images, videos, tabs, and more.
+Nue offers an expressive *Markdown* flavor for rich, interactive content.
+It comes with additional support for sections, content blocks, grids, stacked layouts, responsive images, videos, tabs, and more.
 All your content, from simple blog entries to rich landing pages are editable by non-technical people.
 Just edit the content and see your website shaping up in real time.

 ! video: editing front page